HAROLD JOHN FALCONBRIDGE 1893–1916

 Received your notification No. 53665 dated June 1 of my son’s death in France on May 23 1916, Harold J Falconbridge, Lance Corp No. R4721, 13th Kings Royal Rifles.
 I am informed by his platoon officer that his personal effects were despatched the day following his death and I shall be glad to receive the parcel or to hear from you where application must be made for it.

 Medals Awarded: 1914-1915 Star, received by his father Charles, British and Victory medals also received by father 8 June 1921

 Wallet purse, writing case, pens, 3 note booklets, 3 books various, safety razor and strop, electric torch, pipe, tobacco pouch, pocket knife, scissors, ring, Cap badge, 4 handkerchiefs, 8 buttons, photos and letters, cig holder, Gospel

 Harold’s father Charles received a dependant’s pension of five shillings per week from 11.9.19.
-Charles died on 8.3.23 and the pension passed to Harold’s mother Maria who died on 28.5.32.
+Charles died on 8.3.23 and the pension passed to Harold’s mother Mary Martha who died 1939.

 Reasons for inclusion on Radcliffe on Trent Roll of Honour